 Cloud Migration: A Guide to Navigating Your Journey to the Cloud

-I recall standing in our data center years ago—warm air flowing from countless machines, cables snaking across raised floors—wondering if this physical infrastructure had become more anchor than asset.
+Years ago, I stood in a data center, warm air flowing from countless machines, cables snaking across raised floors.
+The physical infrastructure had become more anchor than asset.
 The constant hum of cooling systems and blinking server lights represented significant investment, but also significant constraints.

-That moment crystallized our need for cloud migration, but the journey that followed taught me as much about organizational change management as it did about technology.
-Moving to the cloud isn't just a technical transformation—it's a fundamental shift in how we think about infrastructure, reliability, and scale.
+That moment crystallized the need for cloud migration, but the journey that followed taught me as much about organizational change management as it did about technology.
+Moving to the cloud isn't just a technical transformation.
+It's a fundamental shift in how we think about infrastructure, reliability, and scale.

 How It Works